gajus/eslint-config-canonical/README.md

 Canonical is the most comprehensive code style guide.
 It consists 1,000+ rules, some of which are [custom written](https://github.com/gajus/eslint-plugin-canonical) for Canonical.

-The goal of Canonical style guide is to reduce noise in code version control and promote use of the latest ES features.
+Canonical goal is to reduce noise in code version control and promote use of the latest ES features.

 * [Usage](#usage)
 * [Editor Integrations](#editor-integrations)